Improving air quality

 One of the main air pollutants in Canterbury is particulate matter smaller than 10 micrometres — or PM10.
 We monitor PM10 concentrations in our region's eight monitored areas, known as airsheds.
 Each airshed has fixed requirements under the health-based National Environmental Standards for Air Quality (NESAQ).

-Currently, the Geraldine, Rangiora and Washdyke airsheds must experience no more than one ‘high pollution’ night per year.
+In 2020, the Geraldine, Rangiora and Washdyke airsheds must experience no more than one ‘high pollution’ night per year.
 High pollution nights are determined as an average of PM10 over 50 micrograms per cubic metre of air during a 24 hour period.

 Until September 2020, Christchurch, Timaru, Ashburton, Waimate and Kaiapoi airsheds must have no more than three nights per year with PM10 over 50 micrograms per cubic metre of air.
 From 1 September 2020, this reduces to no more than one night per year.